 a gulf beguiling, nor grass anywhere.

-The comic identifies Odin as the “lord of the gods” but, going by the Eddas, there wouldn’t really have been many gods for him to b lord of: the only other divinities at this point would have been his brothers Vili and Ve (who appeared in the previous issue but not here) and possibly his father Bor and grandfather Buri, although the myths never divulge exactly what happened to those two after Odin was born.
+The comic identifies Odin as the “lord of the gods” but, going by the Eddas, there wouldn’t really have been many gods for him to be lord of: the only other divinities at this point would have been his brothers Vili and Ve (who appeared in the previous issue but not here) Hoenir and Loðurr (who are mentioned in the Poetic Edda and may have been alternate names for Vili and Ve) and possibly his father Bor and grandfather Buri (although the myths never divulge exactly what happened to those two after Odin was born).

 Odin rides into battle in a chariot, which is pulled by a pair of winged horses.
 This image is clearly an interpolation from Greek mythology: Odin’s mythological steed is a eight-legged but wingless horse named Sleipnir.
 (That said, Sleipnir – as the son of Loki – wouldn’t have been born at this point… but then, presumably, no horses of any sort would exist at this stage in the universe’s creation).